rpmik/MesoWestToWeatherCat/README.md

 Make a WeatherCat backup!!!!!!

-REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO WEATHERCAT DATA FOLDER!<----- QAQC IS IMPORTANT
+REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO WEATHERCAT DATA FOLDER!

+QAQC IS IMPORTANT

 Copy year folders, being sure you don't overwrite existing data, to (usually):